bbriggs/docker-bukkit/README.md

 # Docker Bukkit

-A Bukkit/Spigot server on docker.
+A Docker Bukkit/Spigot server based on Alpine.

 ### Running the server